 Building a foundation for any effective supplier compliance system lies in your company’s ability to identify its supply chain risks.
 Yet, in the food and beverage industry, not all suppliers present equal risks.
-How, then, should you differentiate among these risks?
+One of the easiest ways to ensure you are managing supplier risks is to start at the root by ensuring you are onboarding your supplier correctly.
+However, for suppliers that have already been onboarded, you should differentiate among the risks?
 You should be dedicating your resources to the areas of greatest risk, but in order to do that, you must first determine which are most significant.
 There are multiple factors that can impact risks, which can be categorized into three main areas:

 - Ingredient Risk